8 BETTER Alternatives To Baseboard Heaters [From Experience]

 Drawbacks of Baseboard Heaters

-• Noise – Baseboard heating systems are known to be noisy, disrupting the peace of mind when you’re casually resting in your home.
+- Noise – Baseboard heating systems are known to be noisy, disrupting the peace of mind when casually resting in your home.

-• Not so safe – This type of heating is too hot to touch and if kids and pets can reach it, then it becomes a safety concern.
+- Not so safe – This type of heating is too hot to touch, and if kids and pets can reach it, it becomes a safety concern.

-• Skin irritation – As baseboard heaters produce very dry heat, people with sensitive skin can experience skin, eyes, or nose irritation.
+- Skin irritation – As baseboard heaters produce arid heat, people with sensitive skin can experience skin, eyes, or nose irritation.
 A humidifier is a must-have.

-• Takes up space – They take up a lot of space and limit where you can position other furniture.
+- Takes up space – They take up much space and limit where to position other furniture.

 Alternatives To Baseboard Heaters